DIREC Starter Explore project

 - The primary project investigator has less than 7 years of experience since defending their PhD thesis.
 Extension is possible for delays due to maternity leave, illness or work in industry.

-- The proposal can include senior collaborators, but the proposal need to state clearly that the young research is the primary project investigator (PI).
+- The proposal can include senior collaborators, but the proposal need to state clearly that the young researcher is the primary project investigator (PI).

 What proposals are eligible?